repon-developer/multil-emails-woocommerce/readme.txt

 == Changelog ==

-1.0.1 01/22/24
+1.0.1 02/12/24
 - Fix the user response banner timer
 - Isolate an order to a category if plugin address used
+- Fix message injection of conflicting cart items
-- Assure compliance with WordPress 6.4.1
+- Assure compliance with WordPress 6.4.3
-- Assure compliance with WooCommerce 8.3.1
+- Assure compliance with WooCommerce 8.5.2

 1.0.0 01/08/24
 - Initial release